Launching Start for Life

 We know parents want the best for their children but don’t always have the skills, confidence, and resources to know how to support their children’s literacy at home.
 That’s why we’re using our learning and expertise to empower parents across the country to make a lasting impact on their children’s lives.

-This user-friendly and engaging campaign promotes the benefits of chatting, reading, and playing with children.
+This user-friendly and engaging campaign promotes the benefits of chatting, reading, and playing with children, making the most of little moments together.

 Start for Life includes simple activities parents can do at home during everyday routines.
 Like the National Literacy Trust’s work, it reassures parents that it’s the small things that parents can do every day that will help children learn.
 You can chat, play, or read with your child on the way to nursery, on public transport, while you’re making a meal or even in the supermarket.